This post may contain affiliate links. See our disclosure policy for details.

 - “Check for understanding” before beginning independent work.
 I’ve seen this be most successful when the child explains, in his or her own words, what’s expected of them in the next ten minutes, half hour, etc before being turned loose.

 - Extra time for tests, assignments, and projects.
-Sometimes has an added caveat of “as long as a good effort has been made to use time wisely so far.”
+Sometimes with the added caveat of “as long as s/he displays a good effort to use time wisely so far.”

 - Have the parent/teacher give directions both verbally and in writing

-- Provide a written rubric so child knows exactly what’s expected of him/her
+- Provide a written rubric so child is clear on expectations

 - Have an aide sit with them to coach them through steps of a process or help keep them on track